SocialClaw

 Why embedded SaaS teams still look for an alternative

 The embedded SaaS use case has a different center of gravity.
+It usually needs:

-• inspectable post and run state after execution
+Post and run state queryable after execution.

 That is where SocialClaw is better aligned.